 Compound butter, a mix of butter and other ingredients, is an excellent way to create an endless variety of flavors for meats, fish, veggies and even freshly baked bread!
 Read on to learn how to make compound butter in a few easy steps!

-I thought we could do a dive into compound butter today.
-Compound butter is a fun and easy way to add loads of flavor to a whole bunch of different things without a lot of effort.
-It can be used to top veggies such as string beans, carrots, corn and potatoes.
-It can be used on meat and fish, and can also be spread on bread, just like regular butter, or before broiling for a great way to crunchy, super tasty toasted bread.
+Compound butter is a fun and easy way to add loads of flavor to a dish without a lot of effort.
+It can be used to top veggies such as carrots, corn, potatoes or these fabulous hazelnut green beans.
+It can be used on meat and fish, and can also be spread on bread, just like regular butter.
 You can even melt a compound butter and pour it over popcorn for a super yummy snack!

 So what exactly is compound butter?